Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Step 5

-Make sure that you are not throwing any exceptions in Sales->PlaceOrderHandler from previous excercises.
+Make sure that you are not throwing any exceptions in Sales->PlaceOrderHandler from previous exercises.

 ## Step 6